 - Can be used with or without lids

 - Lids double as trays

-Why we chose it: Clean, simple, and with lids made of renewable materials, the four different sizes of these bins make it easy to say yes to a decluttered life.
+Why we chose it: Clean, and simple, the three different sizes (small, medium, large) of these bins makes it easy to say yes to a decluttered life.

 If Scandi-clean is the look you’re going for, search no further than the Container Store’s bins and lids for all your organizational needs.
 With four sizes ranging from extra-small to large, they accommodate a number of items and can work as open containers or lidded ones that enable them to be stacked.
-But it’s really the thoughtful details we like: smooth-edged handles for easy holding, a clean white exterior made of 100 percent BPA-free SAN plastic, and two lid options (a matching plastic one that doubles as a tray or a sustainable bamboo flat one).
-And while you can’t microwave them, they are safe for dishwashers and refrigerators, so they’re perfect for just about everywhere—bathroom, bedroom, kitchen, and beyond.
+But it’s really the thoughtful details we like: smooth-edged handles for easy holding, a clean white exterior made of 100% BPA-free plastic, and matching lids that double as a tray or can be used to keep dust out.
+And while they aren’t microwave-safe, they can be placed in the dishwasher and refrigerator, so they’re perfect for just about everywhere—bathroom, bedroom, kitchen, and beyond.